 If one or more of the significant inputs is not based on observable market data, the fair value is determined using generally accepted pricing models based on a discounted cash flow analysis, with the most significant input being the discount rate that reflects the credit risk of counterparty.
-This is the case with Level 3: Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs) listed instruments where market is not liquid and for unlisted instruments.
+This is the case with listed instruments where market is not liquid and for unlisted instruments.